 INTRODUCTION

-Spindles have long been studied as a significant characteristic of EEG recordings during sleep.
-Varying definitions of spindles exist in literature, which more or less describe spindles as “oscillatory bursts on EEG, of 11-16Hz sinusoidal waves, with a duration of 0.5 to 2 seconds and a waxing and waning envelope” [1, 2].
+Spindles are rhythmic transients present in the electroencephalogram (EEG) characteristic of stage two sleep..
+Though varying definitions of spindles exist in literature, the American Academy of Sleep Medicine (AASM) has standardized them bydescribing spindles as “oscillatory bursts on EEG, of 11-16Hz sinusoidal waves, with a duration of 0.5 to 2 seconds and a waxing and waning envelope” [1, 2].

-The primary role of spindles are to aid in sleep staging [1, 2].
-However, more specific works have succeeded in associating spindles with various pathological phenomenon further raising their significance [3, 4, 5].
-Apart from these, few works have also attempted to mathematically model sleep spindles, thus aiding a better understanding of their origin and facilitating further analysis [6, 7, 8, 9, 10, 11].
-We would like to add to this body of works, proposing a generic parametric mathematical model for spindles.
-In spite of these a large spectrum of variations in real life spindles, they exhibit common characteristics – especially in duration and frequency content.
-This can be attributed to the strict definitions followed in scoring EEG recordings.
-It is these common attributes that a mathematical model attempts to capture.
+The primary role of spindles is to aid in sleep staging [1, 2].
+Recent research on spindles has found ansassociation with various pathological phenomenon such as sleep ‘stability’, memory formation, depression, epilepsy, Parkinson, Alzheimer and schizophrenia, further raising their significance [3, 4, 5].
+EXPAND..

+These analyses require accurate labelling of sleep spindles in EEG recordings, which is time-consuming and error-prone when done manually.
+Automated spindle detection is thus gathering increasing attention from the research community.
+As spindles are of sinusoidal nature, characterized by progressively increasing, then gradually decreasing amplitude, most spindle detectors utilize features best suited for sinusoidal functions such as Filter banks, Fast Fourier Transforms, Wavelets and Matching pursuit [ref].
+The accuracy of these features however decreases in higher background EEG levels causing an increase in the number of false positives.
+Automatic sleep spindle detection is also hindered due to fluctuations in the frequency patterns and large inter-individual variability.
+However a more significant issue in the development of accurate sleep spindle detectors is the proper training or tuning of these detectors.
+The broad AASM definition for sleep spindles leaves the manual marking of spindles in EEG data open to some interpretation, leading to low inter-expert agreement for spindle scoring.
+Thus the accuracy of sleep spindle detectors when trained and tested using data scored from a single scorer but can fall significantly when tested using data scored by other experts.
+This also makes it difficult to develop validated assessment criteria for automatic sleep spindle detectors to compare the performance of proposed detectors.

-Different models have been proposed in literature to represent spindles.
-For example, in [7] the authors fitted autoregressive (AR) models onto EEG data and used it to analyze oscillatory patterns including spindles.
-The authors further expanded their work in [6] to study the temporal organization of spindles in detail.
-However spindles were detected by studying damping constants of the AR model and no physical characteristics of the spindle were modelled.
-A very similar approach was later proposed in [8].
-Another work [9] modelled the amplitude and frequency of spindles using bivariate normal distributions.
+A number of mathematical models have been proposed to better characterize the structure of sleep spindles, thus enabling a better understanding of their structure and facilitating further analysis [6, 7, 8, 9, 10, 11].
+In [7] the authors fitted autoregressive (AR) models onto EEG data and used it to analyze oscillatory patterns including spindles.
+The authors further expanded their work in [6] to study the temporal organization of spindles.
+Though spindles were detected by studying damping constants of the AR model, no physical characteristics of the spindle were modeled.
+A similar approach was later proposed in [8], where ???.
+In [9], the authors modeled the amplitude and frequency of spindles using bivariate normal distributions.
 The work, motivated by the widely varying values of spindle properties, used tolerance intervals of normal models to detect spindles.
-The work however is limited to detection of spindles and do not model intra-spindle variations of these properties.
+However it was limited to the detection of spindles and did not model intra-spindle variations of these properties.